yfnecz/Weather-App-Flask/README.md

 To run locally with Docker:
 1) clone the repo
 2) add api.key file to the root folder containing your API key to Open Weather Map API
+3) add city-api.key file to the root folder containing your API key for Rapid API GeoDB
-3) use docker to build image:
+4) use docker to build image:

 `docker build -t weather-app .`